Brent Staker: Brisbane

-At the end of the 2009 season Staker told the Eagles that he wished to be traded away from Western Australia; the Eagles traded him to the Brisbane Lions with its third round draft pick (#39 overall) for Bradd Dalziell.
+At the end of the 2009 season, Staker told the Eagles that he wished to be traded away from Western Australia; the Eagles traded him to the Brisbane Lions with its third-round draft pick (#39 overall) for Bradd Dalziell.

 In August 2015, he announced his retirement from the AFL, effective at the end of the 2015 season.
-Prior to what would have been his final match, he injured his hamstring in the warmup, and was a late withdrawal.
+Prior to what would have been his final match, he injured his hamstring in the warm-up and was a late withdrawal.